seebees/draino/README.md

 ### .onAccumulate(function)

 Optional accumulation function.
 It will be passed all arguments emitted to your source event and you will be returned an array of these values in the onEach event.

+### .plow(number)

+Optional element to fire onEach event every N times and pass current accumulation.
+Used to throttle output.

 ### .flush()